ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 # Intermediaries

+This section documents the considerations advised in Section 15.3.3 of {{SEMANTICS}}.

 An intermediary MUST NOT alter the RateLimit headers values in such a way as to communicate a more permissive quota-policy;
 this includes removing the RateLimit headers.